I'd rather not leave my dog in the car. Is there an alternative?

 Pets can travel in kennels on all routes between Britain and Ireland.
 Kennels are issued on a first come, first served basis with the exception of the Belfast to Liverpool and Belfast to Cairnryan routes.

-On the Belfast to Cairnryan route kennels can be pre-booked for an additional £5 single per kennel.
+On the Belfast to Cairnryan route, kennels can be pre-booked at no additional cost.

 Guide, hearing and autism assistance dogs are welcome in the Passenger Lounge at the port and onboard all of our crafts.